 SMP is paid for a maximum total of 39 weeks.
-The first 6 weeks are paid at 90 per cent of your normal weekly earnings (this is based on an average of your total earnings in the eight weeks immediately preceding the 14th week before your expected week of childbirth) and the remaining 33 weeks are paid at a flat rate specified in legislation (this changes each year).
+The first 6 weeks are paid at 90 per cent of your normal weekly earnings1 and the remaining 33 weeks are paid at a flat rate specified in legislation.
+This changes from year to year.

-Your entitlement to SMP will be affected if you undertake any paid work (other than 'Keeping in Touch' days, described below) or are taken into legal custody at any time during your period of SMP entitlement.
+Your entitlement to SMP will be affected if you undertake any paid work (other than Keeping in Touch days, described below) or are taken into legal custody at any time during your period of SMP entitlement.
 You should inform the Company immediately of any such change in your circumstances.

-Returning to Work Early
+Returning to work early